senaonp/textShift/README.md

 - various cipher options for encrypting / decrypting
 - dynamic output when entering either text input or cipherText input
 - responsive styling for mobile devices
+- notes section which uses localStorage

 ## cipher options
 - shift each character by number
 - reverse the text
 - swap nth character with offset
 - shift nth character by number
+- insert text at index
+- insert randomly generated text at index
 - shift offset nth character by number
 - reverse text within each partition
 - shift characters by partition indices